dotnet/docs-desktop/dotnet-desktop-guide/net/winforms/controls/how-to-add-to-a-form.md

 # Add a control (Windows Forms .NET)

 Most forms are designed by adding controls to the surface of the form to define a user interface (UI).
-A *control* is a component on a form used to display information or accept user input.
-For more information about controls, see [Forms overview](..\forms\overview.md).
+A *control* is a component on a form used to display information or accept user input.<!-- TODO For more information about controls, see [Forms overview](..\forms\overview.md). -->

 The primary way a control is added to a form is through the Visual Studio Designer, but you can also manage the controls on a form at run time through code.